DenisGorbachev/pioneer-pintask-plugin/README.md

-pintask-autoassign-plugin
+Autoassign plugin for Pintask
 =========================

-Assign yourself to the card when assigned to its list
+Assign yourself to the card when assigned to its list.